m-atisa/Cats-vs-Dogs-Classification-Model/README.md

 # Cats-vs-Dogs-Classification-Model
-My Implementation of the Cats vs Dogs Kaggle competition
+My Implementation of the Cats vs Dogs Kaggle competition with smaller dataset